increase in new client enquiries

 We had to demonstrate how Stuart Miller was uniquely positioned to help their prospective clients.

-The research and interviews had given me clear insights into how this could be achieved and how we could counter any objections their prospective clients might have.
+The research and interviews gave me clear insights into how this could be achieved and how we could counter any objections prospective clients might have.

 I watched Danny implement a plan to produce the most comprehensive, most effective and attractive online presence in our field and then witnessed that plan come together step by step, every day.

-The copywriters would take the insights we gleaned from the research and assemble them into words that reflected our understanding of who our visitors are and what they needed to hear.
+The copywriters would take the insights we gleaned from the research and assemble them into words that reflected our understanding of who our visitors were and what they needed to hear.

-Rachael and Joel got to work on three key pages of the new site; Home page, About Us and Contact page.
+Rachael and Joel got to work on three key pages of the new site; the Home page, About Us and Contact pages.

-These are the most-frequented pages on the site and likely to have the biggest impact on visitor behaviour.
-They also set the tone and style which influenced all of the remaining content on the site.
+These are the most-frequented pages on the site and are likely to have the biggest impact on visitor behaviour.
+They also set the tone and style, which influenced all of the remaining content on the site.

 A wireframe the copywriters produced for the new home page

 demonstrating how we understood the needs of their clients.